View the In a Time of Change: Trophic Cascades Website

 In a Time of Change: Trophic Cascades is an installation of visual and literary art that explores the intricate web of predator-prey-ecosytsem relationships and what occurs when the web of consumption is disturbed or altered by the removal or introduction of key animal or vegetative species.

-Trophic Cascades are indirect effects that occur among the various levels of an ecological web once a “keystone’ species has been removed or introduced.
+Trophic Cascades are indirect effects that occur among the various levels of an ecological web once a “keystone’ species has been removed or introduced.
 An Alaska example of Trophic Cascades is the sequence of

-century due to over-harvesting.
+events that followed the collapse of sea otter populations in the Aleutian Islands in the early 20th century due to over-harvesting.
 In the absence of otters, sea urchin numbers rose dramatically, leading to an over-consumption of kelp.
 Once the otter population recovered, sea urchin numbers fell back to historic levels and kelp forests also recovered.

 The artists in this exhibit were encouraged to create original work on the theme of predator-prey-ecosystem interactions, to find new ways of expressing or representing the essential ideas behind the complex webs of interdependence among animals (including humans), plants, trees and habitats.
 The goal was to link scientific concepts to human ideas, actions,and emotions in the hope of fostering a new social-ecological dialogue.